pnnl/tesp/doc/SGIP1_Example.rst

 automatic transformer upgrades, making use of load growth more robust and practical.

-Table 1 summarizes the growth model used in this report for SGIP-1.
+:numref:`tbl_sgip1` summarizes the growth model used in this report for SGIP-1.
 In row 1, with no (significant) transactive mechanism, one HVAC controller and one auction market agent were still used to transmit PYPOWER’s LMP down to the EnergyPlus model, which still responded to real-time prices.